-For a discussion on the compensation of the CEO, please see section entitled "President and Chief Executive Officer Compensation" on page 50.
+For a discussion on the compensation of the CEO, please see section entitled "President and Chief Executive Officer Compensation" on page 51.

-2011 BASE SALARY INCREASES
+2012 BASE SALARY INCREASES

 As part of the NEOs' annual compensation review, base salaries were set with reference to the median of the Class I Railroads comparator group.
 Salary increases reflect market competitiveness, economic outlook, leadership abilities, retention considerations and succession plans.
-The salary increases provided to all NEOs were in line with expected market increases and reflect the NEOs' growth in their continuing roles and adequate positioning against market.
+The salary increases provided reflect the NEOs' growth in their continuing roles and current relative positioning against market, while also being in line with the proposed increases for the Company's overall management population.